I want to talk about a franchise coach. Not a particular one-just the actual title. Why?

 She’s Not Going To Be Paid If You Buy A House She’s Not Contracted With

-Your Franchise Coach won’t be very interested in “helping” you if you end up finding a franchise opportunity on your own-one that he doesn’t represent.
-He’ll quickly become a distant memory, too.
-He’ll be on to bigger and better things.
-Like looking for people who will look at the options he presents-so he can increase his chances of receiving a FedEx envelope from a franchisor with a $20,000 check inside…made out to her.
+That is to say, your Franchise Coach won’t be very interested in “helping” you if you end up finding a franchise opportunity on your own-one that she doesn’t represent.
+She’ll quickly become a distant memory, too.
+Notably, she’ll be on to bigger and better things.
+Like looking for people who will look at the options she presents-so she can increase her chances of receiving a FedEx envelope from a franchisor with a $20,000 check inside…made out to her.
 Let’s continue.
 Isn’t this fun?

 Number #4 is a doozy.

-“Once our brokers have introduced a franchise candidate to a franchisor, they remain totally involved throughout the process.”
+“Once our brokers have introduced a franchise candidate to a franchisor, they remain totally involved, coaching you throughout the process.”

 I’m starting to feel that you’re getting smarter about Franchise Coaches and their brethren, the consultants and the brokers.
 Am I correct?
 Keep going.
 Keep increasing your franchise coach IQ.

 Why do you think it is that franchise coaches remain totally involved throughout the process?
 C’mon.
 You know the answer.
 You can translate what “totally involved” means.
 Here is comes.
 Your coach is going to stay totally involved…